client emails on autopilot

 Win-back at 21 days dormant

 Fires when a client with at least one prior booking hasn't booked in 21 days.
-Rate-limited to once per 90 days per client.
-The 21-day cutoff is the post-pandemic norm for active boutique-studio attendance.
+Sent at most once every 90 days per client.
+The 21-day cutoff catches a lapsing regular while they're still easy to win back.

 Renewal nudge — 7 days before period end

-For active memberships, fires seven days before the current period ends.
-Dedupes per period-end-day.
+For active memberships, fires seven days before the current period ends, and only once per period.
 Lets the client know the renewal is coming and gives them a clean opportunity to pause or cancel.

 Failed-payment recovery

-When a membership invoice fails, Junocal emails the client with the Stripe hosted-invoice URL for a one-tap card update.
+When a membership payment fails, Junocal emails the client a secure one-tap link to update their card on Stripe.
 After 3+ failures, also alerts the studio owner.
-Flips back to active automatically on success.
+Goes back to active automatically on success.

 why this matters